BASIC PRINCIPLES OF JUDGING

 the purpose of the breed, in order that you may ascertain whether an animal

-purpose.
+serves its purpose.
 We therefore repeat: The Simbra is a dual purpose breed

 which must be functionally efficient.